 - If the answer is no, then each of you will need a separate TaxBit account.
-Luckily, you can use the discount and referral credit to your benefit in this situation!

-An important note: sending crypto to a spouse isn’t considered a disposal or gift the same way it would if crypto is sent to another party.
+Please Note: Sending crypto to a spouse isn’t considered a disposal or gift the same way it would if crypto is sent to another party.
 This is the biggest factor when our CPA team recommends two people use the same TaxBit account.

 Still have questions?
 You can interact with our Chatbot by selecting the Chat Widget located at the bottom right side of your screen, or fill out this form HERE to submit a support inquiry request.
 Our team is happy to help!